 Higher Math

-Want to know what he did?
-He bypassed hours of class time by testing out of those lower math classes.
+To do this he bypassed hours of class time by testing out of those lower math classes.
 I asked him how he did this and he told me he went on Kahn Academy and learned what he needed to pass the test.
 This took a few weeks.
 Then he tested out of months of the prerequisite math classes, took the rest of the higher math he needed, and eventually got into the program he wanted at Georgia Tech.

 Because math builds on itself, we tend to think that what our kids are learning in elementary school will have a big effect on whether they are able to pursue engineering and math degrees.
-It is actually unrelated.
-Everyone learns the same type of math in elementary school.
+Most everyone learns the same type of math in elementary school.
 That’s because the basics matter more than anything.
 In high school is when students can make the decision to take prerequisite math classes necessary for engineering degrees.

 Furthermore, people well into their twenties an thirties choose academic paths and change them all the time!
-(Which means they’re technically “behind” and have to start again–much like my brother.).
-This is completely normal will not ruin your child’s life.
+(Which means they’re technically “behind” and have to start again, much like my brother.).

 What if My Child is Struggling?